reem-shaikh/70DaysOfCode/main/1-12/readme.md

 1. Let vs var
 2. Hoisting
-3. context (this) keyword
-4. callback
-5. string templating

-If > closure

 ## Why are we linking script in the body tag of the html file?
 standard practice: mention script tag at the bottom of the body